 No costs.
 None, zero, zip.
 No actual costs that I can see at all if you want to do everything yourself, and I do mean everything.
 You lay out the book in some free program, lay out the cover in some free program, find free art at public domain sites or free photos or take your own electronic photos with a camera given to you as a gift at Christmas on a computer given to you for your birthday.

 There is no cost at all to upload a file to Kindle, B&N, Kobo, iBookstore, and Smashwords (which then gets your story out to Sony and others).
 Use the free ISBN feature on Smashwords and Kobo and use the free tracking numbers (which are like ISBNs) for Kindle and B&N.

 So, do all the work yourself and there are no real expense costs per project.

-So, bottom line, there are basically no direct costs if you do all the work yourself and put everything up electronic publishing.
+So, bottom line, there are basically no direct costs if you do all the work yourself and put everything up electronic and pod for print through CreateSpace.
 (I am not counting overhead at the moment, so accountants, stop shouting.
 I’m trying to be real basic here.)

 2) Do Some Work Yourself: For Electronic Publishing

 A few large warnings in this area that we have talked about in the New World of Publishing series.
 If you are going to hire help, do it the way you would hire day labor.
 Simply put, if you want to have a hedge on your property trimmed, but you don’t feel you have the time or the knowledge or the equipment, so you hire a gardener and pay him or her for the job.
 A one-time fee.
 That’s day labor.